smplcod/acpc/README.md

 - User and admin sidebars highlight the active link
 - Admin charts with 20 Recharts examples for users data
 - Admin charts with 21 Chart.js examples for users data
+- Admin dashboard with mini charts for growth, engagement, reliability, and revenue
+- Detailed analytics pages at `/admin/graph/*` for growth, engagement, reliability, and revenue

 # ACP+Charts сomming soon
 ACP+Charts will grow into an admin dashboard that visualizes application metrics with interactive charts.
 Administrators will be able to monitor key indicators, manage data, and explore analytics through a responsive web interface built with React and Vite.
 The repository currently includes placeholder pages while chart components are under active development.